-Fiscal Policy Design in Collateral-Constraint Economies: the Role of Commitment (Link to Paper) Accepted at Journal of International Economics
+Fiscal Policy Design in Collateral-Constraint Economies: the Role of Commitment, Journal of International Economics (2025): 158: 104176.
+(Link to Submitted Paper) (Link to Journal)

 Impact of higher capital buffers on banks’ lending and risk-taking in the short- and medium-term: evidence from the euro area experiments, with Aurea Ponte Marques and Giuseppe Cappelletti, Journal of Financial Stability (2024): 72: 101250.
 (Link to Submitted Paper) (Link to Journal)